 Our own historical shame experience often goes back to our preverbal stage of development.
 As grownups, when we feel shame again, we tend to regress to these old places and, as result, to remain speechless.
 So, when any of this linguistic shame is triggered, we freeze, losing our ability to speak the local language.
 When it happens, and we are slowly sinking in the middle of these perfectly articulate adults, we feel as if we were three or five years old, so how on earth may we be fluent in any foreign language?

 You Are Not Alone with Your Problem

 Feeling shame is a painful and lonely experience.
-Therapists and researchers who specialize on it insist that the only antidote to this poison is contact, or empathy.
+Therapists and researchers who specialize on it insist that the only antidote to this poison is contact or empathy.
 And, good news, they are available to everybody, and free.
 This is one of the reasons why getting together with fellow expats helps.
-When you meet somebody whose background and experience is so similar to yours, sharing normalizes and alleviate the feeling of shame.
+When you meet somebody whose background and experience is so similar to yours, sharing normalizes and alleviates the feeling of shame.

 As Brené Brown reminds us at the end of her TED talk: “The two most powerful words when we're in struggle: me too.”
 The gremlin doesn’t like to hear these simple words pronounced by others in his presence.

 So, I will go first, and say: me too!
 I often feel awkward, inadequate sometimes and so painfully unable to fit…